Transition of AML regulation to FCA

 UK Government proposals to reform AML add cost without benefit for Scotland

-Read our full statement responding to the UK Government’s decision here.
+Read our full statement responding to the UK Government’s decision to make the FCA the sole AML regulator for all professional services firms.